SallyNader/eks-cluster/README.md

 ## Steps:
 1- Create Jenkins pipeline and put github url.<br/>
-2- Add Sonarqube token to Jenkins configuration and change Sonarqube url in Jenkins pipeline file. <br/>
+2- Add Sonarqube token to Jenkins configuration and change parameters in Jenkins pipeline file. <br/>
 3- After running the pipeline successfully you can connect to the cluster on AWS through command **aws eks --region us-east-1 update-kubeconfig --name clusterName**
 <br/>
-also you can check if kubectl connected to the cluster **kubectl config view**  <br/>
+also you can check if kubectl connected to the cluster through command **kubectl config view**  <br/>
-to check cluster status **aws eks --region us-east-1 describe-cluster --name clusterName --query cluster.status**
+to check cluster status **aws eks --region us-east-1 describe-cluster --name clusterName --query cluster.status**   <br/>
+4- Now you can deploy kubernetes deployments and services, you have to ssh to bastion host to be able to ssh to EC2 instance in private subnet that located on eks cluster. <br/>
+5- After connecting to the private EC2 instance you can deploy node.js deployments and services through command  **kubectl apply -f pathTofile** , **note:** you will find the project files in **/home/ec2-user/project** because nfs monut data here.